jasonbot/weblog/content/uses.md

 - I use [nvm](https://github.com/nvm-sh/nvm), [rbenv](https://github.com/rbenv/rbenv), and [pyenv](https://github.com/pyenv/pyenv) to manage node/ruby/python installs -- I can't get the hang of [uv](https://github.com/astral-sh/uv) but that looks like the future at this point for Python.
 - I use `grep`, [`rg`](https://github.com/BurntSushi/ripgrep) and [`ag`](https://github.com/ggreer/the_silver_searcher) in descending order of frequency
 - I like [git-delta](https://github.com/dandavison/delta) for command line diffing
 - I like [lazygit](https://github.com/jesseduffield/lazygit) for some easy to explain but harder to do than necessary git operations.
 Sometimes a GUI (or a TUI) is nice!
-Not everythnig has to be commands or code!
+Not everything has to be commands or code!
 - [lazydocker](https://github.com/jesseduffield/lazydocker) loads a hell of a lot faster than any other offering for looking at running containers in a reasonably high level way

 ### It Came from Userspace